higherorderfunctor/nixos-config/old/nixos-config/README.md

 ### Generate Host Keys

-Same steps as above, just for hosts to decrypt secrets.
+Same steps as above.
+For hosts to decrypt secrets.
 Again, no password.
 This key will also be the host's SSH key.

 ```sh